 Recent industry statistics bear this out: A 2017 McKinsey report says that construction industry labor-productivity growth, on a global scale, has trailed the rate for the overall economy over the last two decades.

-It’s not that the construction industry isn’t hiring: unemployment in the construction sector, as recorded by the U.S. Bureau of Labor Statistics, fell to 4.5% in June 2017, a low point rarely seen since the summer of 2000.
+It’s not that the construction industry isn’t hiring: unemployment in the construction sector, as recorded by the U.S. Bureau of Labor Statistics, has fallen from a high of 25% in March 2010 to 7.4% this year, the lowest yet for March since the series began in 2000.
+In fact, employment is rising twice as fast as the overall economy, says the Association of General Contractors’ chief economist, and wages are outpacing the private sector as a whole.
 Even so, the number of unfilled construction jobs has been trending upward since 2009.

 Besides the regular wage increases, there have been a few initiatives put in place to help ease the worker shortage the industry is experiencing, such as the NAHB’s Workforce Development initiative.